jetm/vim-cscope/README.md

 vim-cscope
 ==========

-A vim plugin that creates and auto-loads cscope index database for you.
+A vim plugin that creates/auto-loads cscope index database.